triblatron/dagui/README.md

   * no events
   * no redrawing
   * no frames
+* Support canvas
+  * Grid with snap
+  * Zoom
+  * Scrollable infinitely
+  * Pan
+  * Fit to view
+    * Set bounds to show all content
+    * Orthographic projection matrix?
+      * Would need to be 4x4
+* Support pop-up menu
+    * searchable
+    * list matches as actions as for pull-down menus
 * Support scientific visualisation
   * graphs of signals against time
   * live capture